 Has either party requested the appointment of a conciliation officer?

-The conciliation officer informs the Ministry of Labour that a collective agreement could not be reached.
-The Ministry of Labour then issues a notice informing the union and the employer that the ministry “does not consider it advisable to appoint a conciliation board”.
-This notice is commonly known as the “no-board report”.Top
+No. The conciliation officer will assist the parties in their efforts to reach a collective agreement.
+A labour dispute can only occur if one of the parties’ requests and the Conciliation Officer issues a notice informing the parties that the Ministry “does not consider it advisable to appoint a conciliation board”.
+This notice is commonly known as the “no-board” report.Top

 Has a “no-board” report been requested by either party?